paljsingh/impartus-downloader/README.md

 >

 - Windows
-> Download ffmpeg win64 zip from the following link, extract and copy ffmpeg.exe to current folder.
+> Download the win64-gpl zip from the following link, extract and copy ffmpeg.exe to
+>  impartus-downloader folder.
+The ffmpeg.exe statically bundles the dependent libs and
+> should be about 90 MB in size.
 >
 > [https://github.com/BtbN/FFmpeg-Builds/releases](https://github.com/BtbN/FFmpeg-Builds/releases)
 >